terminatorul/RoleBuff/README.md

 - for healers and DPSes
     - check Rightoues Fury is not active

-####Death Knights
+####Death Knight
 - character role is Tank if all three talents Blade Barrier, Anticipation, Toughness are learned or if they have the most of the invested talent points, DPS otherwise.
-- if Threat of Thassarian talent is learned, character is expected to dual-wield two single-handed weapons, instead of a single two-handed weapon.
+- if Threat of Thassarian talent is learned, character is expected to dual-wield (two single-handed weapons, instead of a single two-handed weapon).
 - for tanks:
     - check Frost Presence is active
 - for DPS:
     - check Blood Presence or Unholy Presence is active

-####Warlocks
+####Warlock
 - check for Daemon Skin, Daemon Armor or Fel Armor
 - check for weapon enchantment (warn for Firestone or Spellstone applied)
 - check for a warlock minion or enslaved daemon